adielcristo/symfony-doc-pt-br/controller/value_resolver.rst

     .. tip::

         The ``DateTimeInterface`` object is generated with the :doc:`Clock component </components/clock>`.
-        This. gives your full control over the date and time values the controller receives when testing your application and using the :class:`Symfony\\Component\\Clock\\MockClock` implementation.
+        This gives you full control over the date and time values the controller receives when testing your application and using the :class:`Symfony\\Component\\Clock\\MockClock` implementation.